tplive/comicbot/README.md

 WEBHOOK_URL="https://hooks.slack.com/services/THIS/IS/PRIVATE"
 ```

-3. Run the bot with `go run comicbot.go`
+3. Run the bot with `go run comicbot.go functions.go`

-This will download todays cartoon, if there is one, or fail gracefully otherwise.
+This will download todays cartoons, if there is one, or fail gracefully otherwise.

 ## Building and running with Docker